PoL converters provide staying power for FPGAs

 Ultimately, the advent of the latest PoL converters and associated software means that designing power solutions for the latest FPGAs – with their complex multi-rail requirements, timing needs and high-power levels – is far less daunting than ever before.

-The next generation of the Flex Power Designer is set to include a reference design tool for Xilinx FPGAs, which will automatically suggest suitable parts for each rail.
-These will be optimized for cost or for performance when importing Xilinx power estimator files.
-There will also be a Xilinx load-based design feature to enable easier and accurate load simulation based on the needs of the Xilinx FPGAs.
+The next generation of the Flex Power Designer is set to include a reference design tool for AMD-Xilinx FPGAs, which will automatically suggest suitable parts for each rail.
+These will be optimized for cost or for performance when importing AMD-Xilinx power estimator files.
+There will also be a AMD-Xilinx load-based design feature to enable easier and accurate load simulation based on the needs of the AMD-Xilinx FPGAs.

 To keep up to date with our latest Product News and Announcements, please sign-up to our Newsletter